BytewaveMLP/RPNCalc/README.md

 STACK OPERATIONS
-[number] - push a number onto the stack rot, r - rotate the stack (pop top off, move to bottom) swp, x - swap the top two elements on the stack dup, d - duplicate the top number on the stack print, p - show the current stack contents clear, c - clear the stack
+[number] - push a number onto the stack rot, r - rotate the stack (pop top off, move to bottom) swp, s - swap the top two elements on the stack dup, d - duplicate the top number on the stack print, p - show the current stack contents pop, x - pop the last element off the stack clear, c - clear the stack

 ARITHMETIC AND FUNCTIONS